Multitask Soft Option Learning

-\subsection{Options}
+\subsection{OPTIONS}

-Options \citep{sutton1999between} are skills that generalize primitive actions and consist of three components: \begin{inparaenum}[i)] \item an intra-option policy~$p(a_t|s_t,z_t)$ selecting primitive actions according to the currently active option~$z_t$, \item a probability $p(b_t|s_t,z_{t-1})$ of terminating the \emph{previously} active option~\(z_{t-1}\), and \item an initiation set $\mathcal{I}\subseteq\mathcal{S}$, which we simply assume to be $\mathcal{S}$. \end{inparaenum} Note that by construction, the higher-level (or master-) policy $p(z_t| z_{t-1}, s_t, b_t)$ can only select a new option~\(z_t\) if the previous option~\(z_{t-1}\) has terminated.
+Options \citep{sutton1999between} are skills that generalize primitive actions and consist of three components: \begin{inparaenum}[i)] \item an intra-option policy~$p(a_t|s_t,z_t)$ that selects primitive actions according to the currently active option~$z_t$, \item a probability $p(b_t|s_t,z_{t-1})$ of terminating the \emph{previously} active option~\(z_{t-1}\), and \item an initiation set $\mathcal{I}\subseteq\mathcal{S}$, which we simply assume to be $\mathcal{S}$. \end{inparaenum} Note that by construction, the higher-level (or master-) policy $p(z_t| z_{t-1}, s_t, b_t)$ can only select a new option~\(z_t\) if the previous option~\(z_{t-1}\) has terminated.

-\section{Method}
+\section{METHOD}

 We aim to learn a reusable set of options that allow for faster training on new tasks from a given distribution.
-To differentiate ourselves from classical `hard' options, which, once learned, do not change during new tasks, we call our novel approach {\em soft-options} (this is further discussed in Appendix \ref{sec:relationship}).
-Each soft-option consists of an option {\em prior}, which is shared across all tasks, and a task-specific option {\em posterior}, denoted by $q_{\phi_i}$ for task $i$.
+To differentiate ourselves from classical `hard' options, which, once learned, do not change during new tasks, we call our novel approach {\em soft-options}.
+Each soft-option consists of an option {\em prior}, denoted by $p_\theta$, which is shared across all tasks, and a task-specific option {\em posterior}, denoted by $q_{\phi_i}$ for task $i$.
 Unlike most previous work, e.g. \citep{frans2018meta}, we learn both intra-option and termination policies.
-The priors of both the intra-option policy and the termination policy capture how an option typically behaves and remain fixed once they are fully learned.
+The priors of both the intra-option policy $p_\theta^L$ and the termination policy $p_\theta^T$ capture how an option typically behaves and remain fixed once they are fully learned.
 At the beginning of training on a new task, they are used to initialize the task-specific posterior distributions $q_{\phi_i}^L$ and $q_{\phi_i}^T$.
 During training, the posterior is then regularized against the prior to prevent inadvertent unlearning.
 However, if maximizing the reward on certain tasks is not achievable with the prior policy, the posterior is free to deviate from it.
 We can thus speed up training using options, while remaining flexible enough to solve more tasks.
 Additionally, this soft option framework also allows for learning good {\em priors} in a multitask setting while avoiding complex training schedules and local optima (see \cref{sec:local_minima}).
 In this work, we also learn the higher-level posterior $q_{\phi_i}^H$ within the framework of \gls{PAI}, but assume a fixed, uniform prior distribution $p^H$, i.e. we assume there is no shared higher-level structure between tasks. \Cref{fig:schema} shows an overview over this architecture which we explain further below.